Dog Diagnosed With Hemangiopericytoma

 I had a Scottish Fold (cat) that suffered from asthma.
 I tried on

-Factor to boost the immune systemwhen the vets couldn't give me anything to help him.
+a natural immune booster when the vets couldn't give me anything to help him.
 I had learned

 that veterinarians were using natural immune enhancing substances, a natural nutritional product